learningtapestry/learning-tapestry-developer-test/README.md

 ## Instructions
 * Create a Ruby project with a private gitub repo (use Bitbucket or any free git provider)
 * Use any libraries, frameworks or gems that you want
-* Pull the data from LR api on server: http://node01.public.learningregistry.net/
+* Pull the data from LR api on server (approx 1000 records): http://node01.public.learningregistry.net/
 * Normalize it as best you can into a relational structure
 * Put it into a structured postgres database (not json fields)
 * Expose the data via an api or html user interface